apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 What's the connection to **Pseudo URL**s?
 Well, first, all the URLs found in the elements that match the Link selector are collected.
 Then, **Pseudo URL**s are used to filter through those URLs and enqueue only the ones that match the **Pseudo URL** structure.
 Simple.

 To scrape all the Actors in Apify Store, we should use the Link selector to tell the scraper where to find the URLs we need.
-For now, let us just tell you that the Link selector you're looking for is:
+For now, let us tell you that the Link selector you're looking for is:

 ```css
 div.item > a
 ```

 Save it as your **Link selector**.
-If you're wondering how we figured this out, just follow along with the tutorial.
+If you're wondering how we figured this out, follow along with the tutorial.
 By the time we finish, you'll know why we used this selector, too.

 ### [](#crawling-the-website-with-pseudo-url) Crawling the website with pseudo URLs